LGBTQ culture in Salem, Oregon

 The American city of Salem, Oregon is considered generally LGBTQ-friendly.
-In 2017, the city ranked highest among those in Oregon for having "the most LGBTQ-friendly policies and inclusiveness", scoring 90 out of 100 on the Human Rights Campaign's Municipal Equality Index.
+In 2017, Salem ranked highest among cities in Oregon for having "the most LGBTQ-friendly policies and inclusiveness", scoring 90 out of 100 on the Human Rights Campaign's Municipal Equality Index.
 According to the Statesman Journal, "Salem scored perfectly on its non-discrimination laws, law enforcement and municipal services.
 The city lost points for not having transgender-inclusive health benefits and city leadership's lack of pro-equality legislative and policy efforts."
+The score has since improved to 100 out of 100 as of 2025.
+The city of Salem has a LGBTQIA+ Rights Committee that was established in 2017.

-In 2022, the Salem-Keizer School District established policies aimed at improving the "safety, wellbeing, education and success" of transgender and non-binary students".
-A committee also decided not to remove the book Gender Queer: A Memoir from libraries.
+In 2022, the Salem-Keizer School District established policies aimed at improving the "safety, wellbeing, education and success" of transgender and non-binary students.
+In 2021, amid a national wave of book challenges and bans, a committee decided not to remove the book Gender Queer: A Memoir from school libraries.
 In 2024, the Salem Reporter said, "In the past year, books about LGBTQ+ people and people of color were hidden on far away shelves and thrown in the trash at multiple Salem libraries."

 Southside Speakeasy is a gay bar in Salem.
 The bar has hosted queer line dancing.

+History

+The first Pride event in Salem was held in 1978, with nine people in attendance.
+Attendance remained low for the early years due to fear of backlash; at this time, it was legal to fire employees for being gay in the state of Oregon, and community backlash to LGBTQ visibility was on the rise from the 1970s to 1990s.
+The first full Pride parade was held in 1995, and another was held the following year with 200 people in attendance.
+Attendance grew over the years, and in 2023, an estimated 8,000 people attended the city's pride celebration.

+Rainbow Youth was established in 2001 to support Salem's LGBTQ youth.
+Youth Era was a "youth mental health drop-in center" that was supportive of LGBTQ youth and an important gathering place; the Salem chapter opened in 2018 and closed in February 2026.